silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 ####Reinstall
 If you need to rebuild the Federated Node, you can remove this binary if you will, then repeat installation later as explained above.
 What happens now is that Federated Node setup script errs when it tries to install v0.9.2 over v0.10.0, and setup continues, so in actuality it is possible to leave v0.10.0 in place (although reinstall cannot be done completely unattended because the error must be acknowledged).
 ####Uninstall
-Stop the service and remove the package: `sudo apt-get bitcoin-core-0.10.0-addrindex`
+Stop the service and remove the package: `sudo apt-get bitcoin-core-addrindex`
 ####Sample configuration file and start, stop commands
 * Configuration file
 These are intended for the users of stand-alone `counterpartyd`.
 Federated Node users should leave the existing configuration file in place and shouldn't need to use these commands to start/stop service.